-As well as writing articles on employment law for the Labour and European Law Review, Paul gives talks and runs training sessions on employment law at events organised by trade unions, as well as those organised by Thompsons in conjunction with a number of trade unions.
+As well as writing articles on employment law for the Labour and European Law Review, Paul gives talks and runs training sessions on employment law at events organised by trade unions, as well as those organised by Thompsons in conjunction with trade unions.

-Paul is extremely proud of Thompsons’ commitment to work exclusively for claimants and its commitment to working people and the union movement.
+Paul is extremely proud of Thompsons’ commitment to working exclusively for claimants and its commitment to the union movement.

 In his spare time, Paul is a trustee for Newcastle’s Live Theatre.

-Routledge v TRW Systems Limited - Tribunal decision that the company had indirectly discriminated against Mr Routledge because of his disability by failing to make adjustments in the work place to allow him to return to work.
+- Represented a client in an indirect disability discrimination case by failing to make adjustments in the work place to allow him to return to work.

-Walker v North Tees & Hartlepool NHS Trust - EAT decision that tribunals have to decide whether an employer has given an employee the necessary amount of time off to undergo whatever training is “reasonable in all the circumstances”.
+- Represented a client in a case where the Employment Appeal Tribunal found that tribunals have to decide whether an employer has given an employee the necessary amount of time off to undergo whatever health and safety training is “reasonable in all the circumstances”.